AdobeDocs/experience-platform.en/help/tags/extensions/server/braze/overview.md

 >[!NOTE]
 >
-> The **[!UICONTROL Braze Send Event]** action requires only an **[!UICONTROL Event Name]** and **[!UICONTROL Event Time]** to be specified, but you should be including as much information as possible in the custom properties field.
+> The **[!UICONTROL Braze Send Event]** action requires only an **[!UICONTROL Event Name]** and **[!UICONTROL Event Time]** to be specified, but you should include as much information as possible in the custom properties field.
 For details on the [!DNL Braze] event object, refer to the [official documentation](https://www.braze.com/docs/api/objects_filters/event_object/).

 **[!UICONTROL User Attributes]**

-User attributes can be a JSON object containing any fields that will create or update an attribute of that name with the given value on the specified user profile.
+User attributes can be a JSON object containing fields that will create or update an attribute with the supplied name and value on the specified user profile.
 The following properties are supported:

 | User Attribute | Description |
 | --- | --- |